-Together with the Methodist Asylum Project (MAP), who are based in central Middlesbrough, last year we launched the #ClubTogether programme aimed at refugees and asylum seekers in the local area.
+Together with the Methodist Asylum Project (MAP), who are based in central Middlesbrough, in 2017 we launched the #ClubTogether programme aimed at refugees and asylum seekers in the local area.

 They are from all over the world: Iran, Eritrea, Afghanistan, Syria, Palestine and many more.
 At Club Together, they get the chance to work together as a team, to develop skills, and remember the fun and sense of belonging which team membership gives.